bealearts/mutation-iterator/README.md

 # mutation-iterator

-Creates an object which is a an async iterator which yields when any of its properties are mutated
+Creates an object which is an async iterator which yields when any of its properties are mutated

 # Install
 ```shell